run-ai/docs/docs/Researcher/researcher-library/rl-reporting.md

 The metrics show up in the Job list of the user interface.
 To add a metric to the UI

 *   Integrate the reporter library into your code
-*   Send a metrics via the reporter library
+*   Send metrics via the reporter library
 *   Run the workload once to send initial data.
 *   Go to Jobs list: [https://app.run.ai/jobs](https://app.run.ai/jobs){target=_blank}
 *   On the top right, use the settings wheel and select the metrics you have added